fcarvalhopacheco/whots17-data-report/docs/source/5_section.md

 Temperature differences (top panel) and salinity differences (bottom panel) between MicroCATs #11381 and #11380 during WHOTS-17.
-The blue (red) lines are the differences before (after) correcting the data following the text's procedures.
+The blue (red) lines are the differences before (after) correcting the data following the text procedures.
 ```